Const: strchr problem

-char* strchr(char const* s, int c);
+char* strchr(const char* s, int c);

 This allows idiomatic C code but does strip the const qualifier if the input actually was const-qualified, violating type safety.
 This solution was proposed by Ritchie and subsequently adopted.
 This difference is one of the failures of compatibility of C and C++.

 Since C23, this problem is solved with the use of the _Generic facility of the language: the identifiers of strchr and the other functions affected by the issue have been turned into macros that expand a call to an appropriate function which will return a const pointer if one was passed to them and an unqualified pointer if an unqualified pointer was passed to them.

 D

 In version 2 of the D programming language, two keywords relating to const exist.
 The immutable keyword denotes data that cannot be modified through any reference.

 The const keyword denotes a non-mutable view of mutable data.

 Unlike C++ const, D const and immutable are "deep" or transitive, and anything reachable through a const or immutable object is const or immutable respectively.